-CTIH-T600, Special Topics in Critical Theory: "Aesthetic Education - Learning To Live"
+CTIH-T600, Special Topics in Critical Theory: "The Will in Question."

 Wednesdays, 1:00 - 4:00 p.m., Woodburn Hall 108